 Cluttering a design never works anywhere.
 But when you design a showroom, you’ve to be extra mindful about a clean design.
-Human mind has trouble focusing on multiple things at a time.
-Hence, you need to give a clear map and focus to the human mind while designing a showroom.
+The human mind has trouble focusing on multiple things at a time.
+Hence, you need to give a clear map and focus on the human mind while designing a showroom.

-The usual stacking of excessive amount of products, guided by the philosophy of showing them the amount of variety you’ve got, could really backfire.
-Rather, keep it simple with just a select few of your best pieces in display.
+The usual stacking of excessive amounts of products, guided by the philosophy of showing them the amount of variety you’ve got, could really backfire.
+Rather, keep it simple with just a select few of your best pieces in the display.

 3. Keep Your Aesthetic in sync with your Brand

-From the colour of the interior surfaces to the lighting, curtains, furniture and the wall paint – everything must be in sync with your brand value.
-You need to bring a consistency in the theme, that blends with your overall brand.
+From the color of the interior surfaces to the lighting, curtains, furniture, and wall paint – everything must be in sync with your brand value.
+You need to bring consistency in the theme, that blends with your overall brand.

 Even the scent of the showroom has to be picked quite thoughtfully.
-Aroma of chocolate in a furniture showroom would just not work.
+The aroma of chocolate in a furniture showroom would just not work.
 Decide each element keeping your product in mind.

 Make sure your branding is subtly but strongly represented.
-Use of your company logo as a centre piece in a lavish space could be a great idea.
+Use of your company logo as a centerpiece in a lavish space could be a great idea.